 South Africa is about 1.2 million square kilometers in size.
 Its terrain is made up of plateau, savannah, desert, mountains and coastal plains.
-There are eleven official languages, including Afrikaans, English, isiNdebele and isiXhosa.
-Christianity is the predominant religion.
+The climate is moderate with four seasons per year.

-South Africa has a dual agricultural economy: a well-developed commercial sector and a predominantly subsistence sector.
+South Africa has a dual agricultural economy: highly- developed large-scale commercial farming sector and an underdeveloped smallholder farming sector.
 About 12 percent of the country can be used for crop production.
 High-potential arable land comprises only 22 percent of total arable land.
-Some 1.3 million hectares (ha) are under irrigation.
-Agricultural activities range from intensive crop production and mixed farming to cattle ranching in the bushveld and sheep farming in the more arid regions.
+Some 1.3 million hectares are under irrigation.
+Agricultural activities range from intensive crop production and mixed farming to cattle ranching in the bushveld, and sheep farming in the more arid regions.

 Heifer's Work in South Africa

 Heifer International began working in South Africa in the late 1990s, soon after South Africa’s first democratic elections.